gabe-lg/django-todo-app/README.md

 A basic todo app built using Django.

-Can check out this project if you are getting started with Django i.e. a beginner.
+Can check out this project if you are getting started with Django i.e. a beginner.</br>

-todo -- app name

-todo_app -- django project name

 ![screenshot](https://i.ibb.co/sgF0QTM/Screenshot-25.png)